GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

   <img class="w-screenshot" src="./pagespeed.png" alt="PageSpeed Insights with Core Web Vitals data displayed for field and lab">
 </figure>

 While [Search Console](https://search.google.com/search-console/) provides site owners with a great overview of groups of pages that need attention, PSI helps identify per-page opportunities to improve page experience.
-In PSI, you are able to clearly see whether or not your page meets the thresholds for a good experience across all Core Web Vitals at the top of the report, indicated by 'passes/does not pass the Core Web Vitals assessment'.
+In PSI, you are able to clearly see whether or not your page meets the thresholds for a good experience across all Core Web Vitals at the top of the report, indicated by **passes the Core Web Vitals assessment** or **does not pass the Core Web Vitals assessment**.

 ### CrUX

 The [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/) (CrUX) is a public dataset of real user experience data on millions of websites.
 It measures field versions of all the Core Web Vitals.
 Unlike lab data, CrUX data comes from [opted-in users](https://developers.google.com/web/tools/chrome-user-experience-report/#methodology) in the field.
 Using this data, developers are able to understand the distribution of real-world user experiences on their own or even competitors' websites.
 Even if you don't have RUM on your site, CrUX can provide a quick and easy way to assess your Core Web Vitals.
-The [CrUX dataset on BigQuery](https://developers.google.com/web/tools/chrome-user-experience-report/bigquery/getting-started) includes fine-grained performance data for allCore Web Vitals and is available in monthly snapshots at the origin-level.
+The [CrUX dataset on BigQuery](https://developers.google.com/web/tools/chrome-user-experience-report/bigquery/getting-started) includes fine-grained performance data for all Core Web Vitals and is available in monthly snapshots at the origin-level.

 The only way to truly know how your site performs for your users is to actually measure its performance in the field as those users are loading and interacting with it.
 This type of measurement is commonly referred to as Real User Monitoring—or RUM for short.
 Even if you don't have RUM on your site, CrUX can provide a quick and easy way to assess your Core Web Vitals.